tari/83pa28d/lesson/day01.md

 This command runs `Brass.exe` and tells it to assemble `hello.asm` into `HELLO.8xp`, turning the text (source code) we wrote into a binary (machine code) that can be run on a calculator.
+By default Brass will emit a bare binary file, but we want a 8xp (calculator program) file so we included the `.binarymode` directive in our code.

-If it *doesn't* generate
-a `HELLO.8xp` file, read the messages that appear on the console carefully because those will tell you what went wrong.
-In this simple example, you've probably failed to put all the required files in the same directory.
+If it *doesn't* generate a small `HELLO.8xp` file, read the messages that appear on the console carefully because those will tell you what went wrong.
+In this simple example, you've probably failed to put all the required files in the same directory or made a mistake in transcribing the code.

 ## Run the demo program